About Mica

 Natural Mica

 Technical grade sheet mica is used in electrical components, electronics, in atomic force microscopy and as window sheets.
-Other uses include diaphragms for oxygen-breathing equipment, marker dials for navigation compasses, optical filters, pyrometers, thermal regulators, stove and kerosene heater windows, radiation aperture covers for microwave ovens, and micathermic heater elements.
+Mica is also used for diaphragms for oxygen-breathing equipment, marker dials for navigation compasses, optical filters, pyrometers, thermal regulators, stove and kerosene heater windows, radiation aperture covers for microwave ovens, and micathermic heater elements.
 Mica is birefringent and is therefore commonly used to make quarter and half wave plates.
 Specialized applications for sheet mica are found in aerospace components in air-, ground-, and sea-launched missile systems, laser devices, medical electronics and radar systems.
 Mica is mechanically stable in micrometer-thin sheets which are relatively transparent to radiation (such as alpha particles) while being impervious to most gases.
 It is therefore used as a window on radiation detectors such as Geiger-Müller tubes.

 Sheet mica is used principally in the electronic and electrical industries.
 Its usefulness in these applications is derived from its unique electrical and thermal properties and its mechanical properties, which allow it to be cut, punched, stamped, and machined to close tolerances during the mica production process.